Skip to Main Content

 Can I get life insurance with high blood pressure?

-You should be able to get life insurance with high blood pressure, as long as there are no other mitigating health circumstances.
-You are more likely to earn a favorable rate if your general health is good and you are managing your condition under the care of a medical professional.
+High blood pressure is unlikely to disqualify you from life insurance by itself.
+However, you are more likely to earn a favorable rate if your general health is good and you are managing your condition under the care of a medical professional.

-Guaranteed issue insurance is a type of permanent insurance, and is generally available for those up to age 80, although this will vary from insurer to insurer.
+Guaranteed issue insurance is a type of permanent insurance generally available for those aged 50 up to age 80, although this will vary from insurer to insurer.
 Unfortunately, it is usually available for relatively low payout amounts, often $25,000 or less.

 Tips for getting life insurance with high blood pressure

-There are strategies you can use to make it more likely you will find the best life insurance options when you have high blood pressure.
+There are some proactive steps you can take to increase your approval chances for the best life insurance options, even when you have high blood pressure.
 Consider the following:

 • Have regular doctor checkups: Being under the care of a medical professional and faithfully taking any prescribed medicines for your condition show your insurer that you are doing everything possible to remain in good health.